top of page

 FR.
 MICHAEL'S HOMILIES

-Homily for the Solemnity of Christ the King, Year C
+Homily for the Feast of the Holy Family, Year A

 St Joseph's - Thame